 Blue Bell home prices are not only among the most expensive in Pennsylvania, but Blue Bell real estate also consistently ranks among the most expensive in America.

-Blue Bell is a decidedly white-collar town, with fully 95.70% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Blue Bell is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Blue Bell who work in sales jobs (16.47%), management occupations (14.08%), and business and financial occupations (11.79%).
+Blue Bell is a decidedly white-collar town, with fully 95.82% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Blue Bell is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Blue Bell who work in management occupations (23.50%), business and financial occupations (12.85%), and sales jobs (9.44%).

 Of important note, Blue Bell is also a town of artists.
 Blue Bell has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Blue Bell’s character.

-In Blue Bell, a lot of people use the train to get to work every day though Blue Bell is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Blue Bell has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.